-- Find out when you need to file an annual confirmation notice for an offer.
+- When you need to file an annual confirmation notice for an offer.

-- Find out how to update details and documents for an offer.
+- How to update details and documents for an offer.

-- Read our guidelines for preparing and uploading documents, including PDS.
+- Our guidelines for preparing and uploading documents, including PDS.

 - Find out how to withdraw an offer before it opens, or finalise one that's no longer active.

 - These guides relate to your online application to register an offer.